Wholegrain vegan pizza is a staple at our house!

 Now you can top the pizza with vegan parmesan.
 I didn't put the parmesan on the pizza before baking, although you can, because one of my kids gets a stomach ache from cashews and vegan parmesan is full of cashews.

-3/4 cups roasted cashews
+3/4 cups raw cashews or walnuts

 3 Tbsp nutritional yeast